-During the 2020, the City used CDBG and CDBG-CV Funds to fund several public service agencies to reach out and serve homeless persons.
+During FY 2022-23, the City used CDBG and CDBG-CV Funds to fund several public service agencies to reach out and serve homeless persons.
 These agencies included FIND Food Bank, the Coachella Valley Rescue Mission, and Martha's Village and Kitchen.
-To date, \$132,000 was expended in City CDBG-CV funds for programs assisting the homeless.
+To date, \$ was expended in City CDBG-CV funds for programs assisting the homeless.